 We have launched a new API endpoint designed to provide easy access to the status of a specified aircraft in the Limiting Aircraft Displayed program of the Federal Aviation Administration of the U.S. Department of Transportation (FAA LADD).
-This endpoint allows users to check if an aircraft is currently listed in the LADD program.
+This endpoint allows quickly check if an aircraft is currently blocked by the FAA LADD program using a simple HTTP REST API call.

 Please feel free to subscribe and try it out.
 This is now the part of our “Industry API”.